KengoA/KengoA.github.io/_posts/2024-11-03-small-software.md

 feature: true
 ---

-In this post, I'd like to reflect on the reasons why I think there's a place for small software tailored for small data, and my motivation for building a data visualisation tool called _Visprex_.
+In this post, I'd like to reflect on the reasons why I think there's a place for small software tailored for small data and my motivation for building a data visualisation tool called _Visprex_.

 <h2>Why Small Data?</h2>